machingclee/machingclee.github.io/static/media/377-Websocket-API-without-socketio.b982c209.md

 new ReconnectingWebSocket(url);
 ```

-Here `ReconnectingWebSocket` is an enhanced version of `Websocket` that will be introduced soon in the upcoming section.
+Here `ReconnectingWebSocket` is an enhanced version of `Websocket` that will be imported in section [#ReconnectingWebSocket].

 ###### $disconnect